mandiant/flare-ida/README.md

 ## python ##
 The python directory here can be copied to your %PROGRAMFILES%\IDA\python folder, or you can modify your PYTHONPATH environment variable to include the directory.

-## shellode_hashes ##
+## Provided Plugins ##

+### Shellcode Hashes  ###
+The shellcode_hashes_search_plugin.py IDA plugin implements the hash searching described here https://www.mandiant.com/blog/precalculated-string-hashes-reverse-engineering-shellcode/.

-This contains the script used to create the database for the shellcode_hash_search.py script, along with a provided database.
+The shellcode_hashes directory contains the script used to create the database for the shellcode_hash_search.py script, along with a provided database.

+### Struct Typer ###
+The struct_typer.py script implements the struct typing described here https://www.mandiant.com/blog/applying-function-types-structure-fields-ida/